-The average banquet is a leisurely two hour dinner at a traditional Japanese tea-house.
-Cuisine is usually fresh seasonal ingredients, with a lot of fish, but there are some wonderful vegetarian options, and meat can be prepared on request.
+The average banquet is a leisurely two-hour dinner at a traditional Japanese tea-house. the cuisine is usually fresh seasonal ingredients, with a lot of fish, but there are some wonderful vegetarian options, and meat can be prepared on request.

 Tea-houses are usually exquisite traditional buildings often with little gardens, and every corner of the tea-house is beautiful.

-Customers usually arrive first and order drinks, and then the geisha make their entrance all together.
+Customers usually arrive first and order drinks, and then the geisha make their entrance altogether.